snowbldr/kind-hooks/README.md

 ### Postgres example
 In this example, we'll create a new docker image with our setup script pre-loaded.

+First, in the root directory, build the kind-hooks image

+    docker build . -t kind-hooks

 We'll create the following directory structure

     - kind-postgres